How VR startups can survive the slow growth of 2017

 While the throngs were attending the Game Developers Conference in San Francisco, we had our own GamesBeat event nearby at a breakfast sponsored by Akamai.

 We invited 25 CEOs and executives at virtual reality startups to discuss how to survive a possible drought of funding and slow consumer growth in VR.
 Our speakers were Greg Castle of Anorak Ventures and Tipatat Chennavasin of The Venture Reality Fund.
-Nelson Rodriguez of Akamai introduced us.
+Nelson Rodriguez of Akamai introduced us, noting that the aim was to get to strategies that could benefit everyone.

 Castle was one of the early investors in Oculus VR, before it was acquired by Facebook in 2014 for nearly $3 billion.
 He formed his own fund to invest in VR and other fast-growing tech markets, and he has made 33 investments so far.
 Chennavasin said he has met with more than 1,800 startups in the past year, and he logs them in his chart that maps out the VR industry below.